 This blog post is an abbreviated version of an article that was recently published in The Consultant, the annual journal published by the Association of Consulting Foresters (ACF).
 The figures presented in the article represent cycle participation totals as of November 2021 when the article was written.
 NCX is very grateful for the opportunity to work with many ACF member foresters across the US to engage their clients in the NCX forest carbon program. .
 Read the full article in the 2022 edition of The Consultant.

-This has been a big year for the NCX team and our partners: we have contracted with over 650 landowners across two commercial-scale forest carbon fulfillment auctions, we have rebranded from SilviaTerra to NCX to focus on developing ecosystem markets, and we have added over 25 new employees to our team.
+2021 was a big year for the NCX team and our partners: we have contracted with over 650 landowners across two commercial-scale forest carbon fulfillment auctions, we have rebranded from SilviaTerra to NCX to focus on developing ecosystem markets, and we have added over 25 new employees to our team.

 While we have been moving fast since January, we remain focused on building relationships for the long term with critical stakeholders.
 Nowhere is this more true than the investments we are making to partner with consulting foresters.

-As we look forward to the opportunities ahead, consulting foresters will absolutely remain a crucial partner to the future development and delivery of our mission to be the trusted, number one provider of forest carbon credits, using our AI-powered Basemap to connect American landowners with net-zero pioneers.
+As we look forward to the opportunities ahead, consulting foresters will absolutely remain a crucial partner to the future development and delivery of our mission to be the trusted, number one provider of forest carbon credits, using our AI-powered Basemap to connect American landowners with net-zero leaders.